How To Repay Debts While Maintaining Your Financial Freedom

 4. Start an Online Business

-Another popular option is print-on-demand, where you create custom designs for T-shirts, mugs, and posters and sell them on sites like Teespring or Redbubble.
 Additionally, if you have expertise in a particular subject, you can sell e-books or online courses through platforms like Udemy or Gumroad.
-While it takes time to build and scale an online business, the potential earnings can far surpass traditional side hustles, making it an excellent choice for those committed to long-term financial success.
+While it takes time to build and scale an online business, the potential earnings are just handsome as compared to traditional side husles.

 Conclusion